dhakrasp/language_identitification/Implementation_README.md

 + Install requirements `make dep`

+All models are coded in Keras with Tensorflow backend.

 ## Task 1: Language Identification

 Implement a Language Identification service that returns the language code of the language in which the text is written.